 – takes a look at you, pours you a glass of wine and takes your kids out

-– drops by with a casserole for dinner when your day ran away from you and you had no time to cook
+– drops by with a casserole for dinner when your day ran away from you

 – knows the horrible monotony of feeding, bathing, playing with the kids